Admissible orders on fuzzy numbers: Order on fuzzy numbers

 \begin{proposicion} \cite[p.
-114]{Klir1995} Given fuzzy number $A$ and $B$, the following assertions are equivalents \begin{enumerate} \item $A\leq_{KY} B$; \item $A\vee B=B$; \item $\cortea{A} \leq_{KM} \cortea{B}$ for each $\alpha\in (0,1]$. \end{enumerate} \end{proposicion}
+114]{Klir1995} Given fuzzy number $A$ and $B$, the following assertions are equivalents \begin{enumerate} \item $A\leq_{KY} B$; \item $A\vee B=B$; \item $\cortea{A} \leq_{KM} \cortea{B}$ for each $\alpha\in~]0,1]$. \end{enumerate} \end{proposicion}

-Observe that the Klir-Yuan partial order when restricted to intervals correspond to the Kulisch-Miranker order and when restrict to real numbers it agree with the usual order.
-The problem that there are several pair of fuzzy numbers which are non-comparable under this order.
-The Figure \ref{f:incomparables1} and \ref{f:incomparables2} present the two generic cases of pairs of fuzzy numbers which are non-comparable by the partial order $\leq_{KY}$ and therefore, $\leq_{KY}$ is not a linear order.
+Observe that the Klir-Yuan partial order{, when restricted to intervals, corresponds} to the Kulisch-Miranker order and when {restricted} to real numbers it {agrees} with the usual order.
+The problem {is that} there are {pairs} of fuzzy numbers which are non-comparable under this order.
+The Figures \ref{f:incomparables1} and \ref{f:incomparables2} present the two generic cases of pairs of fuzzy numbers which are non-comparable by the partial order $\leq_{KY}$ and therefore, $\leq_{KY}$ is not a linear order.

-From the above observation, result clear the following characterization of the non-comparable fuzzy numbers for this order.
+From the above observation, we get the following characterization of the non-comparable fuzzy numbers for this order.